LUNA Investors Have Opportunity to Lead Luna Innovations Incorporated Securities Fraud Lawsuit

-LOS ANGELES , April 16, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Luna Innovations Incorporated ("Luna" or the "Company") (NASDAQ: LUNA).
+LOS ANGELES, April 19, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Luna Innovations Incorporated ("Luna" or the "Company") (NASDAQ: LUNA).

 Class Period: August 11, 2023 – March 25, 2024